caharsha91/wc-predictions-with-friends/README.md

 - Match picks lock 30 minutes before kickoff.
 - Bracket group qualifiers + best third-place picks lock at 11:59 PM PST on the day before the first group match day.
-- Bracket knockout picks lock at 11:59 PM PST on the last group match day.
+- Bracket knockout picks lock at 11:59 PM PST on the day before the first knockout match day.
 - Knockout eventual winner picks are independent of the result selection.

 ## Data Updates (Fixtures/Results)